Gudula

+Gudula of Brabant, also known as Saint Gudula (ca. 646–712), was a Christian saint who is venerated in Catholic and Orthodox churches.
+In Brabant, she is usually called Goedele or Goule; (Gudila, later Gudula; Goedele; Gudule).
+Her name is connected to several places: Moorsel (where she lived), Brussels (where a chapter in her honour was founded in 1047) and Eibingen (where the relic of her skull is conserved).

 Life

-The mother of Gudula, Saint Amalberga, embraced the religious life in the abbey of Maubeuge.
-She received the veil from the hands of St. Aubert, Bishop of Cambrai (d. about 668).
-Gudula had two sisters, St. Pharaildis and St. Reineldis, and one brother, Saint Emebertus.
+Gudula was born around 646 in the pagus of Brabant (in present-day Belgium).
+According to her 11th-century biography (Vita Gudilae), written by Onulfus of Hautmont, a monk of Hautmont Abbey between 1048 and 1051, she was the daughter of a duke of Lotharingia called Witger and Saint Amalberga.
+Her mother embraced the religious life in Maubeuge Abbey.
+Gudula had three sisters, Saint Pharaildis, Saint Reineldis and Saint Ermelinde, and one brother, Saint Emebertus.
+She received the veil from the hands of Saint Aubert, Bishop of Cambrai (d. about 668).

-Gudula was educated in the abbey of Nivelles by her godmother, Gertrude of Nivelles.
-When Gertrude died, she moved back to her home at Moorsel, spending her time in good works and religious devotion.
-She frequently visited the church of Moorsel, situated about two miles from her parents' house.
+Gudula was educated in Nivelles Abbey by her godmother, Gertrude of Nivelles.
+When Gertrude died, Gudula moved back to her home at Moorsel, spending her time in good works and religious devotion.
+She was profuse in her alms for the poor, and frequently visited the church of Moorsel, situated about two miles from her parents' house.
+Nothing particular is recorded of Gudula beyond the singular holiness of her life.

-Gudula died and was buried at Hamme (Flemish Brabant).
-Later her relics were removed to the church of St. Salvator in Moorsel, where the body was interred behind the altar.
-During the reign of Charles, Duke of Lower Lorraine (977–992), the body of the saint was transferred to Saint Gaugericus' chapel in Brussels.
+Gudula died between 680 and 714, with the most frequent date mentioned being 712, and was buried at Hamme (East Flanders).
+Later, her relics were removed to a St. Salvator near Moorsel, where the body was interred behind the altar.
+During the reign of Charles, Duke of Lower Lorraine (977–992), they were transferred to Saint Gaugericus' chapel in Brussels.
 Lambert II, Count of Leuven, (d.
 1054) founded a chapter in 1047 in honour of Saint Gudula.
 Bishop Gerardus I of Cambrai (d.
 1051) led the translation of her relics to the church of Saint Michael in Brussels.
 The church later became the famous Cathedral of St. Michael and St. Gudula.

-On 6 June 1579, the collegiate church was pillaged and wrecked by the Protestant Geuzen ("Beggars"), and the relics of the saint were disinterred and scattered.
+On 6 June 1579, the collegiate church was pillaged and wrecked by Protestant Geuzen ("Beggars"), and Saint Gudula's relics were disinterred and scattered.